lizardfs/documentation/source/adminguide/connectclient.rst

 New Windows Client with ACL and AD support
 ------------------------------------------

-To utilise the ACL and AD support in the new Windows CLient you need to do the
+To utilize the ACL and AD support in the new Windows CLient you need to do the
 following: